-Pope Francis was due to receive Hollande later on Friday for the first meeting between the two, amid deep divisions in France over hot-button issues including abortion. gay marriage and euthanasia.
+Pope Francis was due to receive Hollande later for the first meeting between the two, amid deep divisions in France over hot-button issues including abortion. gay marriage and euthanasia.

 Vatican watchers say Francis is likely to press the Socialist leader on these issues in private.

 "They will certainly not play hide-and-seek.
 There will be no holds barred," a high-ranking prelate told AFP on condition of anonymity.